-Kazuhiko Torishima , former editor-in-chief of Shonen Jump and Akira Toriyama's first editor, has once again sparked controversy by commenting on Toyotarō on Dragon Ball Super .
-He said the current manga creator " hasn't mastered the basics " of visual storytelling.
+Kazuhiko Torishima , former editor-in-chief of Shonen Jump and Akira Toriyama's first editor, has once again caused controversy by commenting on Toyotarō on Dragon Ball Super .
+According to him, the current editor of the manga " doesn't master the basics " of visual storytelling.

-The statements were made on the KosoKoso , which aired on YouTube on September 9, 2025.
-Torishima, known for not mincing words, criticized both the artist and the V-Jump .
-He pointed out flaws in the framing, direction of view, and panel division, stating that those responsible "don't understand how to structure a manga story."
+The statements were made on the KosoKoso , broadcast on September 9, 2025 on YouTube.
+Torishima, known for not mincing words, criticized both the artist and the staff of V-Jump .
+He pointed out flaws in framing, direction of gaze, and panel division, stating that those responsible "don't understand how to structure a manga story."

 Torishima (Toriyama editor) talks about Toyotarou and Dragon Ball Super #DragonBall #DragonBallSuper #Toyotarou pic.twitter.com/Ofd8iBcnlQ